There’s nothing to do.

 We love the dolphin inhabited Ceredigion Coast, just north of Cardigan, from Aberporth to Mwnt, Tresaith, Penbryn, Morfa Cove (aka secret beach) and Llangrannog.
 These wonderful beaches and coves have an undiscovered feel to them.

-The Plwmp Tart at Penbryn is excellent, the little beach cafe at Mwnt is a gem and the classy but always welcoming Bryn Berwyn Country House in Tresaith, run by our friends Henrietta and Will, is great for coffee and lunch.
+The Plwmp Tart at Penbryn is excellent, the little beach cafe at Mwnt is another gem.
 We also like the Ship Inn at Tresaith, which overlooks Tresaith beach.

 There’s always something on at Theatre Mwldan – live theatre, music and cinema.
 St Dogmaels local producers’ market was winner of the BBC Food and Farming Awards – Best Market 2016.
 Also check out Glebelands Market Garden.